I was full-up with being mom and working part-time

 I drew everyday, shared it online, and began to sell

-When we were all at home, my art took on a whole new meaning
+When everyone was at home, my art took on a whole new meaning